gslowikowski/dropwizard-scoverage-example/README.md

 * I don't like the `scalac-scoverage-runtime_2.11-1.1.1.jar` here, outside the 'fat' application jar.
 Will investigate, how to improve it.
 Adding to project dependencies is wrong, and just does not work.

+* The `generate-sources` phase must be executed before `scoverage:report-only` to add `src/main/scala` source root (to execute `sbt-compiler:addScalaSources` task).
+Without it Scoverage report will not be generated.